 While sleeping at night is definitely cold, pack appropriately, and the hiking alone is so much better when it is cooler out.
 The 17.5 miles round-trip to The Confluence and the 10 mile hike out can be excruciating of it is 80+ degrees.
 Again if you want a complete guide to answer every question about the Havasupai Hike, see this article here for the complete Havasupai Falls Guide.

 Follow us on Pinterest @InspireTravelEat

 20 Miles Out & Back

-The hike overall wouldn’t be too bad if it wasn’t for packing in a 30-50lb backpack.
-While difficult, it truly is worth all of sweat and pain as you go along one of the prettiest hikes in the world.
+While this hike is difficult, it truly is worth all of sweat and pain as you go along one of the prettiest hikes in the world.
 The hike is 8 miles to Supai village and then 2 more miles to the campground from there.
-It will take around 2.5-3 hours to get to Supai and 3.5-4 hours to the campground.
+It will take around 2.5-3 hours to get to Supai and 3.5-4 hours in total to the campground.

 The first 1-1.5 miles down is down a pretty steep decline just a bit less than Phoenix’s Camelback Mountain.
 With that said you are already in love with the views as you peer across the gorgeous box canyon.
 While it is not part of the Grand Canyon you wouldn’t know the difference as it is transcendent.